 E-wallet / wallet

 Know Your Customer (KYC) is a regulatory and legal obligation for payment institutions to identify and verify the identity of their clients.
-When you open a bank account and make financial transactions in your everyday life, the institutions involved in the transactions have different ways of verifying who you are, often by asking a proof of identity such as a copy of your passport.
+When you open a bank account and make financial transactions in your everyday life, the institutions involved in the transactions have different ways of verifying who you are, often by asking for proof of identity such as a copy of your passport.
 Read more about the KYC process at Trine in this article.

-This shows how large share of the total loan that your investment represents.
+This shows how large a share of the total loan that your investment represents.
 The price per loan note is €1.
 If you invest €100 you will buy 100 loan notes which corresponds with the amount of your investment.

 Loan Note Instrument

-This is the legal contract for an investment at Trine.
+This is the legal contract for investment at Trine.
 The Loan Note Instrument is established between you as an investor and the solar company (the borrower).
 It specifies the details of the loan, such as repayment schedule and interest rate.
 It’s available in your Dashboard as soon as the investment has been paid.

 This refers to the initial size of the loan to the borrower.

 PEP stands for Politically Exposed Person and is a term within financial regulation that describes someone who’s been entrusted with a prominent public function (i.e. members of parliament, ministers, ambassadors).
 This definition excludes middle-ranking or more junior officials.
 When using a financial service such as Trine people that could be considered to fall within this category might be asked to go through a screening.
-This is to comply with regulation related to bribery and corruption.
+This is to comply with regulations related to bribery and corruption.

-The loans funded through Trine are targeting the off-grid market, meaning people, businesses and communities that currently are located in more remote areas where traditional infrastructure may lack or be unreliable.
+The loans funded through Trine are targeting the off-grid market, meaning people, businesses, and communities that currently are located in more remote areas where traditional infrastructure may lack or be unreliable.